 Broken page links

 Web developers often develop websites with placeholders links, whilst they wait for content from their clients.
-Unfortunately, it’s common for developers to forget about updating these, as a client can take upto 6 months to gather all their content.
+Unfortunately, it’s common for developers to forget about updating these, as a client can take up to 6 months to gather all their content.
 A good way to solve this is to use Google’s Search Console tool and discover any broken links within your website.

 If your website is using PHP and SQL databases, fatal errors within scripts can reveal your database’s username and password for anyone to access.
 It’s important for the developer to ensure that error-debugging is switched-off to avoid revealing any sensitive data.
-Errors displayed around a website also make a business look untrustworthy and outdated.
+Errors displayed on a website also make a business look untrustworthy and outdated.

 Template website designs

 Website builders & un-bespoke designs

 Templates used within free website builders and cheap website designs make businesses look off-putting and untrustworthy.
 This is because visitors may have already seen the same template design used on another website.
 These templates also hinder overall website speeds and performances as they’re filled with unnecessary scripts that your website may never even use.
 This is why we always build bespoke websites for each of our clients.

 If your website isn’t using analytical tools to measure and capture data, it really should be.
 This free tool by Google provides invaluable data that can give key insights on your customers when visiting your website.
 CRM tools such as HubSpot’s free CRM platform can also be used to capture customer data and generate CTA lead flows.

 Failing to maintain

 Non-responsive website design